12 fallacies that should be avoided when constructing arguments

 Did not present the root cause

-A root cause is the common cause that directly triggers an effect or observation.
+A root cause is a common cause that directly triggers an effect or observation.
 For example, we cannot say that the cause of a material to be brittle is because the material hardness is high.

 Although, in many cases, the hardness and brittleness occur together (but not always), both of hardness and brittleness are as effect and not as cause.
-The atomic structure of the material that causes the hardness and brittleness level of the material.
+The atomic structure of the material causes the hardness and brittleness level of the material.

 Using “prior event” as a cause without evidence